maderaroja/repose/README.md

 # repose
-Here are 3 projects I completed.
-One each in Python, Machine Learning, and Data Visualization
+Here are 2 projects I completed.
+One each in Python and Machine Learning.
+I'm currently working on a Data Visualization project.